Holyoke Health Center, Inc.

 an opportunity to choose from a wide range of programmatic

 patients.
-The Snack Club provides nutritious, easy-to-prepare
+The Snack Club provided nutritious, easy-to-prepare

 provide testimonials to inspire and motivate newly diagnosed

 education.
-Patients benefit
+Patients benefited

 from joining together to eat a nutritious breakfast in a supportive